 The ACS is a partitioning seal used in applications having the pressure of the seal/bearing lubricant substantially balanced to the pressure of the environment fluid.
 It was designed to eliminate the need to provide seal lubricant over-pressure or use a spring loaded seal carrier (see Chapter D9 of our rotary seal handbook).
 A lubricant viscosity of ISO 460 or greater is recommended for 462 series seals.
 This viscosity requirement makes 462 series seals unsuitable for some applications.

 We recently completed a series of characterization tests on the 673 ACS that simulate the conditions an ACS would see as the partitioning seal in a rotating control device (RCD), and in Kalsi Engineering’s high pressure washpipe assembly.
 In all three tests, the rotary seals were exposed to a water based drilling fluid with 2% sand content by volume, and the seal lubricant and drilling fluid were maintained at 0 psi.

-The ability of the 673 ACS to operate with low viscosity lubricants at high speeds accommodates the use of a simple diaphragm type lubricant reservoir system for equipment such as RCD’s and high pressure washpipe assemblies.
+The ability of the 673 ACS to operate with low viscosity lubricants at high speeds accommodates the use of a simple diaphragm type lubricant reservoir system.
 This eliminates the need for complicated lubricant overpressure systems, or axially spring loaded rotary seals.

 Contact us for additional information, or to request a quote.